 “As Birdeye grew, we needed more leaders.
 I worked with Chelsea Sullivan at AT&T and knew that she would be a great manager for our second sales team.
 She is a master at collaboration.
 Our two teams stress the value of family spirit and leverage a fun, competitive spirit while truly working together as a whole to break records.”

 “Jessica Erven came into Birdeye and revolutionized the sales onboarding process.
 Acting as the bridge between marketing, sales, and operations.
 She exceeded all expectations when she came in and developed a formal curriculum for when we onboard new sales reps, which has helped us increase deal sizes by 30%.”

 What values are important to Birdeye?
 How have they influenced your leadership style?

 At the same time, the expectations at Birdeye are high!
-Every goal set in front of me over the past five years has been a similar theme: my first reaction is ‘that’s too aggressive!’ but then my determination kicks in and I get into strategy mode, asking ‘ okay, how is my team going to make this happen?’.
-Without fail, we take ownership, pull together like a family unit, crush those goals, and the feeling is just indescribable.
+Every goal set in front of me over the past five years has been a similar theme: my first reaction is, ‘that’s too aggressive!’ but then my determination kicks in, and I get into strategy mode, asking, ‘ okay, how is my team going to make this happen?’.
+Without fail, we take ownership, pull together like a family unit, crush those goals, and the feeling is indescribable.
 As a leader, I value straightforward feedback to help my team grow.
-That is where the highest standard value comes in, we are a performance driven company that is growing so fast.
+That is where the highest standard value comes in, we are a performance-driven company growing fast.
 We want our employees to succeed and think transparency is the most efficient way to make sure our teams are supported and crushing their goals.”

 You mentioned customer obsession.
 What does that mean to you?